Gui64977/Gen3-Charset/README.md

 # Gen3-Charset
-An Charset and .tbl of Gen3 Pokémon games
+An Charset and .tbl of Pokemon Gen3 games characters

 Now only have non-JP characters and readable characters